cgebe/java-netty-websocket-json-server-client/README.md

 		"ping" for simple pinging the server
 		"close" to close the connection
-		everything else is handled by the WebSocketTextFrameHandler -> e.g. json messages
+		everything else is handled by the WebSocketTextFrameHandler -> e.g. JSON messages

 	via command line
 4. Now create appropriate POJOs to your JSON messages in order process them efficiently as java objects.